-The temperature today will reach (sorry, Emily Bronte) withering heights: ninety-nine.
-To cool off, let’s go back in time and temperature ninety-one years and one hundred degrees.
+The temperature today is forecast to reach (sorry, Emily Bronte) withering heights: 104.
+To cool off, let’s go back in time and temperature ninety-two years and one hundred degrees.

 On the afternoon of January 15, 1930 the temperature in Fort Worth dropped below freezing, dipping to eleven degrees by 6 a.m. the next morning.
 A Star-Telegram headline optimistically predicted “Warmer Weather Due After Drop to 11 Above.”